 1) A Character is in a Comfort Zone

 8) Having Changed

-Using the Story Circle helps ensure you answer some important questions about your script.
-You will have a character and their natural state, as well as a driving need.
-The unfamiliar situation serves as a source of conflict, and the adaptation is the protagonist fighting to overcome it.
+Using the Story Circle helps ensure you answer important questions about your script.
+You will have a character, their natural state, and a driving need.
+The unfamiliar situation is a source of conflict, and the adaptation is the protagonist fighting to overcome it.

 The fifth beat is often a midpoint and false victory before realizing that they still have to deal with the consequences of their actions.
 At the end of the script, our protagonist returns to their familiar situation, often victorious, having learned a life lesson, or both.